When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Discussion

 \section{Discussion}

-We interpret our findings through the representations and priors of each model family.
-GT-box analysis further clarifies that differences between model families cannot be attributed to localization alone.
-Pareidolia thus serves as a structured probe of probability allocation, uncertainty, and bias under ambiguity.
+We interpret our findings through each model family's representations and priors.
+GT-box analysis shows that differences between model families cannot be attributed to localization alone.
+Pareidolia thus serves as a structured probe of uncertainty, bias, and semantic interpretation under ambiguity.